JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/rest_api_5/index.md

 ![step12](./steps/step12.jpg)

 Let me manually update the customer id in the database itself.
-As you know we only missed the customer id otherwise everything is correct, I am just avoiding to repeat the whole process.
+As you know we only missed the customer id otherwise everything is correct.
+I am just avoiding to repeat the whole process.

 ![step13](./steps/step13.png)